arbalet-project/frontage-frontend/README.md

 # Arbalet Frontage frontend
-This is the mobile frontend of Arbalet Frontage, the [pixelated building facade of Bordeaux University](https://vimeo.com/arbalet/frontage).
+This is the mobile frontend of Arbalet Frontage, the [pixelated building facade](https://vimeo.com/arbalet/frontage).

 ## Compile and deploy